indvisible/js-singleline-calc/README.md

 js-singleline-calc
 ==================

-This is single-line calc maked on Coffee Script
+This is single-line calc maked on pure JavaScript